ovicon/FoodTavern/README.md

 The API layer, Business layer, Data layer and Database layer are implemented at package level by:
 - RESTfull web service

-If you want to see a Maven module approche to clean arhitecture, based on the same system, see: [FoodTavern - v2.0](https://github.com/ovicon/FoodTavern/tree/v2.0).
+If you want to see a Maven module approach to clean architecture, based on the same system, see: [FoodTavern - v2.0](https://github.com/ovicon/FoodTavern/tree/v2.0).

 Architecture
 -------